 New Landscapes on the Southern Border

-In 1854 with $10 million and a decided political advantage, the U.S. bought a large swath of land from Mexico, then bankrupt after losing a war to the U.S..
-The Gadsden Purchase pushed the U.S. border in New Mexico and Arizona deeper into Mexican territory.
-It was rough and beautiful country then, and it still is.
-Much of the region is what geologists call “basin and range;” great expanses of desert that rise abruptly into mountain ranges that then descend sharply into the next basin, one after another, like heartbeats across an EKG.
+In 1854, six years after the conclusion of the Mexican-American War, the U.S. bought a large swath of land from a beaten and bankrupt Mexico for $10 million.
+The so-called Gadsden Purchase pushed the U.S. border in New Mexico and Arizona deeper into Mexican territory.
+It was and still is rough and beautiful country.
+Much of the region is what geologists call “basin and range;” great expanses of desert that rise abruptly into mountain ranges that then descend sharply into the next basin like heartbeats across an EKG.
 But it’s the border itself that defines and animates the landscape.

-Less visible in the landscape are footpaths beaten by generations of immigrants, their empty water bottles and debris; the vestiges of the silent drama of people risking their lives to find something better in the North.
-While Border Patrol agents and coyotes hustle up and down the line doing their bit, people wait their chance to come across, fence or no fence, pawns in a rigged game of economic disparity.
-As that disparity has grown so too has the height and brutality of the border fences.
+Hidden in the border landscape are footpaths left by generations of immigrants; empty water bottles and debris, the vestiges of the silent drama of people risking their lives to find something better in the North.
+While coyotes and Border Patrol agents hustle up and down the line playing their parts, people wait their chance to come across, fence or no fence, pawns in a rigged game of economic disparity.
+As that disparity has grown so too has the height and ferocity of the border fence.